klausfiend/destinystats/README.md

 Pull daily stats for the day one year prior.
 <pre>destinystats.py -i 365</pre>

-Enable debug output, such as it is:
+Enable debug output (such as it is):
 <pre>destinystats.py -d</pre>